TZstatsADS/Spr2017-Proj1-bz2290/README.md

 (3)Please refer to "package.R" in doc to make sure all libraries are properly installed in your computer

 #Contribution Statement#

+Project 1 : A comparision between war time speech and peaceful time speech

+Team members: Boxuan Zhao

+Summary: In this report, I applied text mining techniques to derive insights from presidential speeches.

-This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the composition of this repo or any other related part of this project.
+[Contribution Statement] This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the composition of this repo or any other related part of this project.
+I approve my work presented in my GitHub repository including this contribution statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.